matomo-org/developer-documentation/docs/4.x/tests-travis-extended.md

   * **PROTECTED\_ARTIFACTS**

     This variable controls whether build artifacts will be uploaded to a password protected folder on builds-artifacts.matomo.org.
-If you are building a plugin and need your artifacts protected, please [contact the Piwik team](https://matomo.org/contact/) to learn more.
+If you are building a plugin and need your artifacts protected, please [contact the Matomo team](https://matomo.org/contact/) to learn more.

+    Using protected artifacts requires the artifacts password either been provided when generating the .travis.yml file using the `--artifacts-pass` parameter or alternatively being set as `ARTIFACTS_PASS` secret in the Travis CI repo settings.

     By default, artifacts for plugins are stored in a public folder.
 To change this behavior, set `PROTECTED_ARTIFACTS=1` as a global environment variable, eg: